vonschutter/RTD-Build/System_Setup/README.md

 NOTE: software titles may be named slightly differently in some versions of Linux and may therefore not install since they are not found.
-For this reason, more emphasis is placed on "snap" apps where possible to allow universal installs.
+For this reason, more emphasis is placed on "snap" apps and "flatpaks" where possible to allow universal installs.
+Snapps and Flatpaks allow for applications to be sandboxed for security as well.

 The bootstrap (rtd-me.sh.cmd) script will identify the running OS versions and execute the relevant scripts to install software and/or configuration changes.